 Table of Contents

-Let’s begin with the first major change.
-As you’d know, after months of testing, Google finally announced the stable Android 11 update.
+As you’d know, after months of testing, Google finally announced the stable Android 11 update a few months ago.
 Several device manufacturers are already begun publishing Android 11 beta builds for their devices, like the OnePlus 8 series.
 This certainly means that a lot of users are running Android 11 on their phones.
 For rooting enthusiasts, Magisk has already supported Android 11 on the Canary channel.
-With v21.0, Magisk now fully supports Android 11 on the stable channel.
+With v21.0 (and above), Magisk now fully supports Android 11 on the stable channel.
 The developer has worked pretty hard to re-write a lot of Magisk code from the scratch.

 Further, Magisk generally mounts and use the